 Forty-five states signed on to a brief asking the court to overturn its ruling in Nevada v.
 Hale and protect them from other states’ courts.
 If only the rest of us had that option.

-Rulings in these cases will be released by summer.We value your comments!
-Please weigh in on our comment section below.
+Rulings in these cases will be released by summer.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com